UPPMAX/uppmax_intro_cases/docs/slurm_intro.md

 - Use a whole node or just part of it?
   - 1 node = 20 cores (16 on Bianca & Snowy)
   - 1 hour walltime = 20 core hours = expensive
-   -Waste of resources unless you have a parallel program or need all the memory, e.g. 128 GB per node
+   - Waste of resources unless you have a parallel program or need all the memory, e.g. 128 GB per node
 - Default value: core

+### Walltime at the different clusters

+- Rackham: 10 days
+- Snowy: 30 days
+- Bianca: 10 days

 ## Interactive jobs
 - Most work is most effective as submitted jobs, but e.g. development needs responsiveness